Vehicular Networks for Combating a Worldwide Pandemic: Preventing the Spread of COVID-19

 \subsection{Machine Learning Solutions}

 ML-based solutions can be employed for data aggregation to help flexible resource allocation mechanisms by reducing the data transmission cost in the network.
-Decentralized ML approaches, such as federated learning (FL), have been recently proposed for vehicular communication to reduce the data processing and inference complexity~\cite{elbir2020federated}.
+Decentralized ML approaches, such as federated learning (FL)~\cite{Rieke2020Sep}, have been recently proposed for vehicular communication to reduce the data processing and inference complexity~\cite{elbir2020federated}.
 In FL, the training of the ML model is performed without the transmission of the whole dataset, instead, only the model updates, i.e., the gradients of the model parameters, are sent to a cloud server for model training, preserving the data privacy.
-FL can be used for in-vehicle infection diagnosis application, where the input of the learning model can be the collected data from the individuals, such as infection test data and CT (computerized tomography) images, and the output can be the classification of whether the subject is COVID-19 positive/negative.
-FL can also be helpful in multi-UAV-assisted crowd monitoring applications, in which the input of the learning model can be the image data obtained from the UAV cameras and the output can be the risk factor in accordance with the crowdedness.
-In both VANET and multi-UAV scenario, the convergence rate of FL greatly depends on the quality of the communication link between the vehicles and the cloud server.
+FL can be used for in-vehicle infection diagnosis application, where the input of the learning model can be the collected data from the individuals, such as infection test data and CT (computerized tomography) images, and the output can be the classification of whether the subject is COVID-19 positive/negative~\cite{Zhang2021Feb,ML_COVID}.
+For instance, a fusion-based FL approach is proposed in~\cite{Zhang2021Feb} or medical diagnostic image analysis to detect COVID-19 infections.
+This approach involves training a learning model on local datasets and schedule the model-based fusion of the clients' training time, thereby providing higher learning accuracy, communication-efficiency and fault tolerance.
+FL can also be helpful in multi-UAV-assisted crowd monitoring applications, in which the input of the learning model can be the image data obtained from the UAV cameras and the output can be the risk factor in accordance with the crowdedness. {FL-based intrusion detection is another application that can be helpful for healthcare systems.
+In~\cite{Siniosoglou2021Jun}, an FL architecture for medical cyber-physical systems (MCPS) is proposed to induce enhanced security for model training.
+In particular, a generative adversarial network (GAN) is employed in a multi-layer FL scheme, wherein the anomalies indicating cyber-attacks to the medical network are detected with improved accuracy.} In both VANET and multi-UAV scenario, the convergence rate of FL greatly depends on the quality of the communication link between the vehicles and the cloud server.